WSU School of Music Mission Statement

 • Memorization for some selections is encouraged but the decision to memorize is made by the primary applied professor.

-• The committee will include your major applied professor and one additional string faculty member.
+• The music faculty committee of two will include your major applied professor and one additional string faculty member.

 • Recital must include a minimum of 25-minutes of solo repertoire from contrasting historical periods.